Caching with ASP.NET Core

 From TwoHardThings

-Let’s see how you can create a test for this decorator.
+Let’s see how to test our decorator.

 [TestClass]

-public class CachedPropertyServiceTests
+public class CachedSlowServiceTests

 {